acrlabs/www/acrl/posts/2026-06-22-pod-delays-in-simkube.md

 look.

 Real Pods spend time in Pending, images need to be pulled, and containers need to initialize.
 Those delays are real and vary quite a bit from cluster to cluster.
-Imagine pulling a small image cached on a warm Node versus a heavy image pulled from a remote registry.
+Imagine pulling a light image cached on a warm Node versus a heavy image pulled from a remote registry.
 Now compound those differences over thousands of workloads.
 If every simulated Pod skips these delays, replay behavior starts to drift away from the source cluster.
 That difference might not matter for every workload, but it absolutely matters when you're trying to faithfully replay cluster behavior.